Omicron Aquilae

-The primary component, Omicron Aquilae A, is an F-type main sequence star with a stellar classification of F8 V. It has about 125% of the mass of the Sun and 152% of the Sun's radius.
+The primary component, Omicron Aquilae A, is an F-type main sequence star with a stellar classification of F8 V. It has about 125% of the mass of the Sun and 148% of the Sun's radius.
 With an age of roughly 3.3 billion years, it appears to spinning at a leisurely rate with a projected rotational velocity of 3 km/s.
-The outer atmosphere has an effective temperature of 6,090 K, giving it the yellowish-white hue of an F-type star.
+The outer atmosphere has an effective temperature of 6,123 K, giving it the yellowish-white hue of an F-type star.

 In 1998, Omicron Aquilae was one of nine stars identified as experiencing a superflare.
 The first flare observed from Omicron Aquilae was in 1979, with a magnitude increase of 0.07 and a duration of less than five days.
 The second occurred in 1980, with a magnitude change of 0.09 and a duration of fifteen days.
 The energy released during the second flare is estimated as 9×10^37 erg.

 There is a magnitude 12.67 common proper motion companion located at an angular separation of 22.5 arcseconds along a position angle of 221°.
 Based upon its matching parallax value, this corresponds to a projected separation of 431 astronomical units.
 (Hence, the companion is located at this separation or greater.)
-Designated component C, this is a small red dwarf star with a stellar classification of M3 V. Component B is an optical companion that appears near the primary only through a chance alignment.
+This is confusingly designated WDS J19510+1025C or ο Aquilae B. It is a small red dwarf star with a stellar classification of M3 V. A third star, a magnitude fainter and slightly closer to the primary, is an optical companion that appears near the primary only through a chance alignment.